comp-imaging-sci/hallucinations-tomo-recon/README.md

 #### Dependencies
 The codes for reconstructing images using DIP have been tested successfully using `tensorflow-gpu 1.14` installed with `conda`, but should also work with the 1.15 version.
+For working with images, `imageio` needs to be installed (via `pip` or `conda`).

 #### Instructions
 1. Enter the `DIP` folder: